fabriziomoscon/twiliogo/README.md

 	export TO_NUMBER="<TEST TO NUMBER>";\
 	go test -v
 ```

-## Contributing
-This is a side project meant to allow for quick adoption of the Twilio API for those programming web applications with it in Go.
-Feel free to submit pull requests so that we can cover all of the features the Twilio API has to offer!

 ## To Do
 Here are a few things that the project needs in order to reach v1.0: